Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching/introduction.rst

 (i.e. :kbd:`LMB` clicks and/or hold): when you draw, you will not create a new stroke, but rather modify the nearest one.

-The part of the old stroke that will be replaced by the new one are drawn in gray.
+The part of the old stroke that will be replaced by the new one is drawn in gray.
 This option does not take into account stroke selection, i.e. all strokes can be modified this way, not just the selected ones...
 Note also that even if it is enabled,